 Subgrantee shall at all times comply with all Applicable Regulations and applicable federal, State and local laws, rules, and regulations, including environmental and historic preservation compliance requirements detailed in Exhibit E and the General Terms and Conditions for the NTIA BEAD Program Funds included in Exhibit F. Subgrantee acknowledges and agrees that obligations in Applicable Regulations requiring the ASBO, as an Eligible Entity, to impose requirements or obligations on subgrantees, or to ensure compliance by subgrantees, shall apply to Subgrantee as if such obligations are fully set forth herein.

 All work on the Broadband Project shall conform to the plans described in the Application, including but not limited to the financial, managerial, operational, and technical capabilities described in the Application, unless the ASBO, in its sole discretion, provides written approval to deviate from the Application.
-Any modification to the budget that changes any cost category by more than 10% of the original line item requires written approval by ASBO.
+Any modification to the budget that changes any cost category, inclusive of both Grant Funds and Matching Funds, by more than 10% of the original line item requires written approval by ASBO.

 Subgrantee shall deploy the Broadband Project in accordance with the deployment commitments set forth in the Application, including all plans, timelines and other specifications.
-Subgrantee shall immediately notify the ASBO of any material deviation or delay in the deployment commitments.
-Subgrantee shall cooperate with any periodic progress inspections by the ASBO or its designee.
+Subgrantee shall immediately notify the ASBO of any material deviation or delay in the deployment commitments, including following Subgrantee’s completion of Project artifacts included in the first two (2) Deployment Milestones, as defined in Exhibit B. Subgrantee shall cooperate with any periodic progress inspections by the ASBO or its designee.

 Subgrantee shall make a good faith effort to conduct at least one (1) public project groundbreaking ceremony and one (1) ribbon cutting ceremony in connection with the Broadband Project during the Period of Performance.
-Such events shall be intended to publicly acknowledge the commencement of construction activities and the investment of BEAD Grant Program funds.
-Subgrantee shall provide the ASBO with reasonable advance notice of any such ceremony and shall reasonably cooperate with the ASBO regarding participation, coordination, or public communications related to the ceremony.
-Such event may be conducted at no cost to Subgrantee.
-Any costs incurred by Subgrantee in connection with a project groundbreaking ceremony, including but not limited to event production, staging, materials, marketing, or related outreach expenses, shall not constitute Eligible Costs and shall not be charged to or reimbursed with Grant Funds.
+Such events shall be intended to publicly acknowledge the corresponding commencement of construction activities and the conclusion of construction activities along with the investment of BEAD Grant Program funds.
+Subgrantee shall provide the ASBO with reasonable advance notice of any such ceremonies and shall reasonably cooperate with the ASBO regarding participation, coordination, or public communications related to the ceremonies.
+Such events may be conducted at no cost to Subgrantee.
+Any costs incurred by Subgrantee in connection with a project groundbreaking or ribbon cutting ceremony, including but not limited to event production, staging, materials, marketing, or related outreach expenses, shall not constitute Eligible Costs and shall not be charged to or reimbursed with Grant Funds.

 For each county in which the Broadband Project includes awarded locations, Subgrantee shall conduct at least one (1) project briefing meeting with the County Judge during the Period of Performance.
 Such briefing shall, at a minimum, provide an overview of the Project scope within the county, anticipated construction timelines, and points of contact for project coordination.
 Subgrantee shall make reasonable efforts to schedule such meetings in coordination with the County Judge’s office and shall document completion of each briefing in a form acceptable to the ASBO.